Issue

 How can I protect myself?

-- Keep your ESET product up to date — Specialists at the ESET virus lab analyze online threats every day and release regular updates to continually improve the level of protection for ESET users.
+- Keep your ESET product up to date—Specialists at the ESET virus lab analyze online threats every day and release regular updates to continually improve the level of protection for ESET users.
 By default, your ESET product updates the modules several times a day.
-These updates enable rapid detection of emerging threats, and keep your computer protected from sites and downloaded files you might be redirected to because of DNS poisoning.
+These updates enable rapid detection of emerging threats and keep your computer protected from sites and downloaded files you might be redirected to because of DNS poisoning.

-- Keep the software on your router updated — New security patches and firmware updates help to protect your router from misuse.
+- Keep the software on your router updated—New security patches and firmware updates help to protect your router from misuse.
 Check your router administration page or configuration tool regularly for firmware updates.

-- Change the default username and password — Routers often use the default credentials for an initial configuration.
+- Change the default username and password—Routers often use the default credentials for an initial configuration.
 Default login information is easy to guess and can be found on the internet.
 Change the default login information to a unique username and strong password.

-- Consider changing the name of your access point — Choose an access point name that does not contain the device name, manufacturer name or other information that reveals what type of router you are using.
+- Consider changing the name of your access point—Choose an access point name that does not contain the device name, manufacturer name or other information that reveals what type of router you are using.
 This is a simple change and it makes an eventual attack a bit more challenging.

-- Disable Universal Plug and Play — If UPnP is not a service that you use, you should disable this option in router settings.
+- Disable Universal Plug and Play—If UPnP is not a service that you use, you should disable this option in router settings.
 With UPnP enabled, your router is more vulnerable and your network can be accessed without authentication.

-- Restrict access to the router's web interface to your LAN only — Allow only a specific range of IP addresses located on your LAN (local area network) to access your router's web interface.
+- Restrict access to the router's web interface to your LAN only—Allow only a specific range of IP addresses located on your LAN (local area network) to access your router's web interface.
 For example, if your IP address is 192.168.2.25 and it is inherited from the router's DHCP server, allow the subnet/range of IP addresses from 192.168.2.1 to 192.168.2.254 (Figure 1-2 is an example of a router administrator page—your page may be different).

 Figure 1-1